 Local SEO is a very affordable digital marketing channel that is also very effective due to one main reason: Google Maps results are now one of the main ways people learn about local businesses, with a high CTR and conversion rate.

 Above, we have discussed 7 key benefits of implementing local SEO, and if you are a local business, these reasons should be enough to convince you that local SEO is indeed a valuable digital marketing investment in 2020 and onwards.

 If you are looking for professional SEO services in Toronto or Canada to take your website to the next level, look no further.
-I’ve been creating and implementing SEO campaigns to imporve rankings, traffic and sales for small and medium sized businesses since 2009.
+I’ve been creating and implementing SEO campaigns to improve rankings, traffic and sales for small and medium-sized businesses since 2009.

 I specialize in organic and local SEO, content marketing, conversion rate optimization, SEO strategy, keyword research, inbound marketing and link building.

 I Know SEO, SEO Services ©2008-2020, Toronto SEO Expert | SEO Consultant.